-If you wish to exit your investment in the Class A-1 Bonds before redemption of the Class A-1 Bonds, you may trade your Class A-1 Bonds on the Mainboard of the SGX-ST under the book-entry (scripless) settlement system or sell them over-the-counter on the Debt Securities Clearing and Settlement System.
+If you wish to exit your investment in the Class A-1 Bonds before redemption of the Class A-1 Bonds, you may trade your Class A-1 Bonds on the Mainboard of the SGX-ST under the book-entry (scripless) settlement system or sell them over-the-counter in CDP.
 However, there is no assurance that you may trade or sell your Class A-1 Bonds at all or that such trade or sale will not result in a loss.